Canon XSi vs XTi

 |11.||Canon XT||Y||- / -||-||-||-||2.0||-||-||-|

-Both the XSi and the XTi have been discontinued, but can regularly be found used on eBay.
+Both the XSi and the XTi have been discontinued, but can regularly be found used on ebay.
 The XTi was replaced by the Canon Xsi, while the XSi was followed by the Canon T1i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the XSi and XTi can be found, respectively, in the Canon XSi Manual (free pdf) or the online Canon XTi Manual.

 So what is the bottom line?
 Is the Canon XSi better than the Canon XTi or vice versa?
 The listing below highlights the relative strengths of the two models.